 Korea Electric Power Corp.
-(KEP), the nation’s monopoly power distributor, had a bigger-than-expected quarterly profit as the company bought more power from base-load plants with cheaper fuel costs.
+(KEP:US), the nation’s monopoly power distributor, had a bigger-than-expected quarterly profit as the company bought more power from base-load plants with cheaper fuel costs.

 Net income more than tripled to 939.6 billion won ($866 million) in the three months ended Sept.
 30, from a revised 266.1 billion won a year earlier, the Seoul-based utility known as Kepco said today in a regulatory filing.
 That beat the 735.5 billion won mean estimate of 15 analysts compiled by Bloomberg.
 Sales rose 17 percent to 13.7 trillion won.